ianc1991/space-tourism/README.md

 ## Overview

-My primary goal for this project was to use pure TypeScript, CSS, HTML, without any additional frameworks.
+My primary goal for this project was to use pure TypeScript, CSS, HTML, without any additional frameworks (besides Angular).

 ### Splash Page